lainproliant/xeno/README.md

 ## Change Log

+### Version 2.7.0: April 20 2018
+- The `Injector` now adds a `'resource-name'` attribute to resource methods allowing the inspection of a resource's full canonical name at runtime.

 ### Version 2.6.0: March 27 2018
 - Bugfix release: Remove support for implicit asynchronous resolution of dependencies.
 Providers can still be async, in order to await some other